 Sarah Burns will support students through the whole process of preparing painting materials, studying the landscape, creating composition, exploring natural color palettes, and encouraging personal artistic expression.
 Join this inclusive painting class to gain a new experience, or refine your outdoor painting skills.

 - Participants will bring their own bag lunch to enjoy at the barn at 1:00 pm daily.
-Wednesday, June 17, barn lunch and slide talk on clouds, 1:00 – 2:00 pm
+Bring your own blanket or chair and plan to enjoy lunch together from 6+ feet apart.
+Prop your daily work up for show and tell.

 - FEE: $190 for adults, discounted fee for students 14-17.
 Contact firstname.lastname@example.org for more info.